Wisdom in Words: Unveiling the Meaning and Stories Behind 9 Famous Chinese Proverbs

-Chengyu are generally four characters long, and many have a literal and metaphorical meaning.
+Chengyu are generally four characters long and have both a literal and metaphorical meaning.

-So when it comes to more complicated idioms, a new listener can’t generally hear and immediately understand, unless the meaning has been explained first.
+When it comes to more complicated idioms, a new listener generally can’t hear and immediately understand, unless the meaning has been explained first.

 Oh before we start, to prove our dedication and love for Chinese sayings and the language we created this great “Chinese Proverb of the Day Generator”.